-The Company has restated the comparative period for errors identified related to an understatement of merchant fees, player bonus expenses and director fees.
-These fees and expenses were not included in the previously published financial statements (section 8 summary of quarterly results).
+The Company has restated the comparative period due to an understatement of merchant fees and player bonus expenses.
+These fees and expenses were not included in the previously published financial statements (see sections 2 and 8).

 Recent Developments

 Debt Financing